 Python Code

-Links to Python code appears in various locations on this website.
+Links to Python code appear in various locations on this website.
 One way to use the code is to scroll down the page that displays it, and click View Raw in the lower-right corner.
 Thereafter, copy & paste the code into your Python editor.
 The page you are now viewing offers a more efficient way to download more code at once.
-Below you find several compressed zip-files, each with a collection of files posted on this website.
+Below you will find several zip-files, each with a collection of files that are posted on this website.
 I gently recommend that you use the free community version of PyCharm to edit & run this Python code.
 It is especially my use of MatPlotLib’s waitforbuttonpress() function that increases the appeal of PyCharm compared to other environments.
 See this video, also linked on the Basics page, to get started with Python and PyCharm.

 Structural